 Roll & Cut The Dough

-Roll the dough to about 1/8-inch thick.
+Roll the dough to about 1/8-inch thick with a rolling pin.
 Thin dough = crispy crackers.
 I do this directly on a piece of parchment paper to prevent sticking.

 TIP: What’s The Best Cookie Cutters To Buy?
 I absolutely LOVE this round cookie cutter set.
 I use it for crackers, cookies, scones etc. The set comes in a protective tin so they don’t bend or get wrecked overtime.